-This code applies to a student in paid or unpaid full-time or part-time employment, as documented in the IEP with regularly scheduled, direct involvement by special education personnel.
-Periodic consultation with employers in a work-based learning program does not constitute eligibility for this instructional setting code.
+This code applies to a student in paid full-time or part-time employment, as documented in the IEP.
 This instructional setting code should not be confused with general career and technical education classes that are offered by Fort Bend ISD.